Analysis | Trump needs the race to tighten in the next two weeks. Here’s where it is — and isn’t.

 From the outset of the 2020 contest, it’s seemed as though Trump was hoping to replicate this strategy against former vice president Joe Biden.
 If he could make Biden unpopular, push his own supporters to the polls and win over those who made up their minds late, maybe he could win two contests in a row.

 So far, however, that’s not how things have worked out.
-Biden is more favorably viewed than Trump by a healthy margin and much more so than Clinton four years ago.
+Biden is more favorably viewed than Trump by a healthy margin and much more so than Clinton was four years ago.
 His lead over Trump has been much more stable; at no point has there been any sort of tightening similar to the wavelike pattern in 2016.
 In states that polling shows are going to be close, Biden maintains leads.

 The question for Trump is whether he can shift that trend over the next two weeks.
 Yes, the polls were off in key states in 2016, but they weren’t off by so much that one can dismiss Biden’s current leads in a number of states as shaky.
 Nationally, Trump trails by double digits, according to FiveThirtyEight’s average of the polls, the sort of margin that essentially precludes him being able to win the electoral college.